Betta mahachaiensis

 Betta mahachaiensis was discovered in 2012 by a team of biologists led by Dr. Bhinyo Panijpan's Mahidol University research group (with PhD candidate Mr. Chanon Kowasupat.).
 It was found in the province of Samut Sakhon in Thailand, and its specific name is a derivation of the Thai name for the sub-district.
 Male individuals of the species are distinguished from species such as Betta splendens by iridescent green-blue stripes on a brown-black background.

-Betta mahachaiensis have a pair of suprabranchial chambers that each house an air‐breathing organ known as the labyrinth organ, a complex bony structure lined with thin, highly vascularised respiratory epithelium.
-The labyrinth organ is a morpho‐physiological adaptation that allows B. mahachaiensis to extract oxygen from air.
+As labyrinth fish, Betta mahachaiensis have a pair of suprabranchial chambers that each house an air-breathing organ known as the labyrinth organ, a complex bony structure lined with thin, highly vascularised respiratory epithelium.
+The labyrinth organ is a morpho-physiological adaptation that allows labyrinth fish to extract oxygen from air.